The Ergohacks Verdict

 On its highest setting, it has an 8m beam at 300 lumens and on its lowest, it is a clear reading lamp at 50 lumens.
 The mid-range setting lights the interior of a family size tent nicely and to attract attention in an emergency, it has a bright flash setting.

-My favorite feature is of the Twist +300 is its reliability.
+My favourite feature is of the Twist +300 is its reliability.
 I can trust it to work when I need it – thanks to the Battery Lock system that disconnects the battery with a twist so it doesn’t run down.
 And I can trust it to recharge my phone at the end of the day without worrying that I may strand us without light – it neatly stores a cable inside the base and I can recharge the lantern from a spare battery, solar charger, any USB device, the car, whatever I happen to have access to.

 Type: LED Lantern (USB-rechargeable)